 Periodontal disease, specifically gingivitis, is a problem that I can’t seem to get rid of naturally.
 And it has been a part of my life for decades.
 It’s not painful but seeing my gums not as pinky white as others, and sometimes bleeding during brushing and flossing can be quite distressing even after all these years.
 You’d think I had gotten used to it.
 Frankly speaking, I believe that my dislike to flossing could be one of the culprits.

 The other reasons could be related to my general health.
 Why do I say so?
 Because, my gum bleeds even after I have visited the dentist and had proper scaling, etc. If it is due to gingivitis, a visit to the dentist and proper flossing should have stopped the problem.
-But no, it persists even afterwards.
+But no, it persisted even afterwards.
 So, my dislike of flossing may be due to its ineffectiveness.
 Still, I continue to floss almost daily….

 I have to accept that gingivitis is part of me and consequently, halitosis or bad breath, the annoying thing that follows gingivitis.